-The main risks in financial reporting are that either financial statements do not present a true and fair view due to inad-vertent or intentional errors (fraud) or the publication of financial statements is not done on a timely basis.
+The main risks in financial reporting are that either financial statements do not present a true and fair view due to inadvertent or intentional errors (fraud) or the publication of financial statements is not done on a timely basis.
 A lack of fair presentation arises when one or more financial statement amounts or disclosures contain misstatements (or omissions) that are material.
 Misstatements are deemed material if they could, individually or collectively, influence economic decisions that users make on the basis of the financial statements.

-To confine those risks of financial reporting, the Group has established ICOFR with the aim of provid-ing reasonable but not absolute assurance against material misstatements and conducted an assessment of the effec-tiveness of the Group's internal control over financial reporting based on the COSO framework.
+To confine those risks of financial reporting, the Group has established ICOFR with the aim of providing reasonable but not absolute assurance against material misstatements and conducted an assessment of the effectiveness of the Group's internal control over financial reporting based on the framework established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 COSO recommends the establishment of specific objectives to facilitate the design and evaluate adequacy of a control system.

-The COSO Framework includes 5 components, and 17 basic principles.
+The COSO Framework includes 17 basic principles, and five components: